Underground Power Cable Installation

 into the United States by George Westinghouse.

-In early 1886 an experimental installation went in
+In early 1886 an experimental installation went into

 service at Great Barrington, Massachusetts, (about 1,000V/200V).